nunosilva800/blog/3-how-I-plan-my-day.md

 ---

 Talk to @jsmith to get credentials for integration with api

+@@@

+glad work is progressing for big-feature-x worried about uncertainty and lack of clarity on Alpha30
 ```

 And these are the rules to make this system worthwhile for me: